milkyway-labs/milkyway/scripts/docs-gen/modules-template.md

 # Chain modules

-Here are the documentation of our chain modules organized by version.
+Here is the list of custom modules present in our chain:

 {{ modules }}